patbosc/readinglist/README.md

 # Readinglist

 I started the readinglist way back ...
-And it surfed me well.
+And it served me well.
 I took the time and updated it form time to time.

 Now in 2021 I decided to finally fix most of the glitter and update it.